• Skip to main content

 By Boyce Thompson

 Thompson’s command of the ship was so exemplary that Peterson called him out in a letter to the U.S. Naval Guard Center.
-“On each of these voyages, the conditions were somewhat trying, involving long periods of inactivity at anchorage, with infrequent opportunities for shore leave, ninety-three days straight on regular sea watches in one instance, together with frequent hazard from enemy action.
+“On each of these voyages, the conditions were somewhat trying, involving long periods of inactivity at anchorage, with infrequent opportunities for shore leave, ninety-three days straight on regular sea watches in one instance, together with frequent hazard from enemy action.”

 Peterson said the conduct of the Armed Guard complement was exemplary.
 “Their cooperation with the officers of this ship was excellent, and their relations with the merchant crews could not be improved upon, being entirely without friction or dissension.
 Under enemy fire they conducted themselves with coolness and restrain which I am sure is in conformity with the highest Navy traditions.”

 Casualties aboard these boats were much higher than in the U.S. military at large.
-By some estimates, one in 26 mariners serving aboard merchant ships in WWII died in the line of duty, a greater casualty percentage than all other U.S. services.
+By some estimates, one in 26 mariners serving aboard merchant ships in WWII died in the line of duty, a more significant casualty percentage than all other U.S. services.
 All told, about 8,300 mariners were killed–by submarines, mines, aircraft, and the elements.
 Another 12,000 were wounded.

 Filed Under: Thompson Tagged With: Merchant Marines, William B. Thompson, William Boner Thompson